Best CMS for SEO: Why the Wrong Choice Costs More Than You Think

 — Chris Green, SEO Chapter Co-Author, 2025 Web Almanac (Search Engine Journal)

-That quote reframes the entire CMS conversation.
-You’re not picking a ranking signal.
-You’re picking a set of defaults that either help you or get in your way.
+That quote reframes the whole conversation.
+You aren’t choosing a ranking signal.
+You’re choosing a set of defaults that either help you or get in your way.
+Your real job is configuring those defaults well.

 The “SEO Configuration Ceiling” framework

-Most comparison articles give you a list of ten platforms and say “it depends.”
-That’s not helpful.
-So I built something I call the SEO Configuration Ceiling, which is the highest level of SEO control a CMS allows before you hit a wall and need custom development.
+I use something I call the SEO Configuration Ceiling — the highest level of SEO control a CMS permits before you hit a wall and need custom development.

 Every CMS has one.
-Wix’s ceiling is low but comfortable (great defaults, limited customization).
-WordPress’s ceiling is absurdly high (you can configure almost anything, but you can also break everything).
-Headless CMS platforms like Contentful or Strapi technically have no ceiling, but they don’t come with a floor either, meaning you build every SEO feature from scratch.
+Wix’s ceiling is low but comfortable (excellent defaults, limited customization breadth).
+WordPress’s ceiling is absurdly high (configure almost anything; also break almost anything).
+Headless platforms like Contentful or Strapi technically have no ceiling — but they come without a floor.
+You build every SEO feature from zero.

 CMSSEO Floor (Out-of-Box)SEO Ceiling (Max Control)Best For

-WordPress + Yoast/Rank MathMedium (needs plugin)Very HighTeams with some technical skill, content-heavy sites
+WordPress + Rank Math/YoastMedium (needs plugin)Very HighTeams with technical skill, content-heavy sites, 10,000+ pages

-ShopifyMedium (e-commerce focused)Medium (rigid URL structures)E-commerce, product-catalog businesses
+ShopifyMedium (e-commerce focused)Medium (rigid URL structures)E-commerce stores, product-first businesses

-WixHigh (guided setup)Low (limited programmatic control)Solo operators, small business brochure sites
+WixHigh (guided SEO setup)Low (100 static page limit, limited programmatic)Solo operators, small business brochure sites

-SquarespaceHigh (clean defaults)Low-Medium (limited plugin ecosystem)Portfolios, small service businesses
+SquarespaceHigh (clean defaults)Low-Medium (thin plugin ecosystem)Portfolios, small service businesses

-Pro Tip: Map your team honestly before picking a CMS.
+Pro Tip: Map your team honestly.
 Ask: “Do we have someone who can implement structured data, fix crawl errors, and optimize Core Web Vitals?”
-If the answer is no, pick a platform with a high floor (Webflow, Wix, Squarespace) over one with a high ceiling (WordPress, headless).
+If the answer is no, pick a platform with a high floor (Webflow, Wix, Squarespace) over one with a high ceiling (WordPress, Drupal, headless).

-What the Core Web Vitals data actually says about CMS performance
+What the updated Core Web Vitals data actually says

 PlatformDesktop CWV Pass RateMobile CWV Pass RateGood TTFB